-In light of many recent confusing and divisive events around the globe, Urbi et Orbi Communications is launching an ambitious initiative for unity in the Church, and in the world.
+In light of many confusing and divisive events around the globe, Urbi et Orbi Communications is launching an ambitious initiative for unity in the Church, and with the Orthodox.
 The time is now.
-It is urgent that we heed the call St. Francis received when he knelt before a Byzantine crucifix in the little, collapsing Chapel of San Damiano in the year 1205: “Come, rebuild my Church, which, as you can see, is falling into ruins..”
+It is urgent that we heed the call St. Francis received when he knelt before a Byzantine cross in the little, crumbling Chapel of San Damiano in the year 1205: “Francis!
+Go, rebuild my house, which, as you can clearly see, is falling into ruins…”

-- Formation of the Urbi et Orbi Women’s Council: This Council embodies our vision of Catholic and Orthodox women working together for unity, in conjunction with the Holy See and the leadership of the Orthodox churches.
+- Formation of the Urbi et Orbi Women’s Council: This Women’s Council will embody our vision of Catholic and Orthodox women working together for unity, in support of the hierarchical, apostolically-based leadership in the Holy See itself, and in the dioceses of the Catholic and Orthodox Churches around the world.
+The Council will seek to enable and implement Church initiatives at the “grassroots” level, in families, parishes and dioceses, worldwide, so that Catholic and Orthodox women may work together on common projects to assist those most in need.

 Christ because we are nourished by one flesh.
 As Christ is

 indivisible, we are all one in Him.
 Therefore, He asked His

 Father “that they may all be One, as We also are one.” –St. Cyril of Alexandria (376-444)

 Our Catholic and Orthodox Churches have long been fighting the same or similar spiritual battles, but too often they have fought separately, in isolation from one another.
 Now it is time for us to fight together.